Did you know that coffee is one of the most popular beverages in the world?

 The first can was one-month past expiration and it tasted relatively fine.

-The second can was three months past expiration and it taste less fresh then the first can but was tolerable.
+The second can was three months past expiration and it tasted less fresh than the first can but was tolerable.

 The last can was six months past expiration and it tasted awful.